OptimomEngineer/RoboND-Perception-Project/writeup_template.md

 I was missing an object or including objects I didn't want to until I had the correct filtering conditions that worked to identify all the objects.
 I also included a k-means euclidean filtering and gave each object a unique color.
 Udacity's helper file eased the process by including some functions that helped generate random colors.

 Finally I located the centriod, though I feel like i could have extended this further to create a centroid from the max, mean and min values, I only developed the centroid from the mean value.
 I think the robot would have an easier time grasping the objects with a centroid created from mulitple values.
+There were some moments of unsturdiness or what looked like that the robot might have dropped some of the objects.

 Each world recognition is shown below and the associated .yaml files are located [here](https://github.com/OptimomEngineer/RoboND-Perception-Project/tree/master/pr2_robot/output)